CherynL/XenobuildChronicles/README.md

 - Weapons clarify if they can damage Mechon and Faces
 - Monado damage scales with level

-### Version 4 (Current): Gems II
+### Version 2: Gems
-- Major rework of program structure
+- Added gem slot functionality for armour
+- Selecting gems for Slotted equipment
+- Displays gem effects for Unique equipment, but do not affect stat totals
+- Only selecting the "Bestest" gems
-- Gems can have their rank and value customized
+- Automatically selects highest rank and value for gems

-- Added HP, Strength, Ether, and Agility
+### Version 1: Armour
+- Selecting armour pieces by character
+- (assumes Heavy Equipment and Medium Equipment skills are either learned or linked)
+- (assumes all armour names are unique)
+- Will display physical defense, ether defense, and weight for each piece of equipment
+- Will display totals